-Every part of the pecs, especially the upper chest, is developed with a perfect chest.
-We’ll go through a chest workout in this article, which will allow you to create a thick and robust set of pecs in 30 minutes are less.
+For example, they use the barbell bench press and dumbbell fly.
+As a result, every part of the pecs, especially the upper chest, is developed the same way.
+We’ll go through a chest workout in this article, which will allow you to create a thick and robust set of pecs in 30 minutes.

-The most important factors determining whether a workout can build a big chest are volume, warmup, form, and cool down.
-More specifically, you must perform 9 to 26 sets of chest exercises each week to build the chest.
+The most important factors that build the chest are volume, form, progressive overload, diet, rest, and recovery.
+To build the chest, you must perform 9 to 26 sets each week.
 Also, you must complete 8 – 12 reps at 70% to 80% of your one-repetition max.

-Finally, it is best to use compound exercises to build the primary muscle group and the supporting muscle groups.
-You want to build supporting muscle groups like the shoulders and triceps, so they don’t sabotage your chest workout.
+Finally, it is best to use compound exercises to build primary and secondary muscle groups.
+Also, you want to build the shoulders and triceps, so they don’t sabotage your chest workout.
 A chain always breaks at the weakest link, no matter where that link is located.

 - 4 Exercises